tugaydurmus/tugaydurmus/README.md

 - 👋 Hi, I’m @tugaydurmus
 - 👀 I’m interested in software
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning software
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me "linkedin.com/in/tugaydurmuş "